Jashanjot2-singh/main/Healthcare-Translation-Web-App-main/README.md

 - **Backend**: Python for core logic.
 - **APIs**:
   - Google Speech Recognition for transcription.
-  - Google Translate for translation.
+  - ollama model llama3.2:1b for translation.
   - gTTS for text-to-speech.
 - **Security**:
   - Fernet encryption (part of the cryptography library) for securing audio files.